Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 10, 2018

-With all of the rising gun violence, there has been a number of different propositions and gun laws that have been passed throughout the country, and in particular, Los Angeles, California.
-This Proposition 63 is really starting to crack down on people who have guns who are committing crimes.
+With all of the rising gun violence, there have been a number of different propositions and gun laws that have been passed throughout the country, and in particular, Los Angeles, California.
+Proposition 63 is really starting to crack down on people who have guns who are committing crimes.
 So, if you get convicted of a felony in Los Angeles, that's it.
-You lose your right to own, use or possess a gun, bullets, ammunition.
+You lose your right to own, use, or possess a gun, bullets, or ammunition.
 A lot of people get caught at shooting ranges.
 I don't know why they do it.
 They give their fingerprints to get a gun or bullets, and then here comes law enforcement – the Department of Justice – months later to come and arrest them.

 It's a big pain because regardless of what you say, they're now going to check to see if you have a gun.
 If they get a hit that you have a gun, now they're going to be looking at you saying, did you get rid of the gun?
 They're going to want some sort of proof that you got rid of the gun.
 So, they're really cracking down when it comes to guns in Los Angeles County based on all the gun violence that's going on across the country.

-I had a client when it first came out and the exception was applicable.
+I had a client when it first came out, and the exception was applicable.
 He filled the form out, basically saying that he didn't have any guns.
 He was telling the truth.
-He really didn't have any guns, but he had had guns ten or fifteen years earlier that he had given to his brother to get rid of and there was no record that the brother got rid of it, so the prosecutors were saying he lied and now they want to violate his probation.
+He really didn't have any guns, but he had had guns ten or fifteen years earlier that he had given to his brother to get rid of, and there was no record that the brother got rid of them, so the prosecutors were saying he lied, and now they want to violate his probation.
 I'm like – well, you don't have any proof that he has guns.
 Just because he had some guns registered to him ten to fifteen years earlier doesn't mean that he actually still has the gun.
 Now you get into that big argument.
-So, that's the exact reason why criminal defense attorneys across LA and the Public Defender's Office are basically saying, no we're not even going to answer that question because if somehow there's a hit with a gun, they're now going to go after the client.
+So, that's the exact reason why criminal defense attorneys across LA and the Public Defender's Office are basically saying, no, we're not even going to answer that question because if somehow there's a hit with a gun, they're now going to go after the client.
 They might as well just say nothing.

 I really think – and I've been doing this a long time – that they're just looking for an excuse to take people's gun rights away.
 They don't want people having guns – judges, police, prosecutors.
-Especially police, because that gives people an advantage over the police when they've got a gun and they can match the police.
-That's why they put all these bans on assault rifles across the country because the police in a lot of instances – when it comes to an assault rifle – they're going to be out-gunned by somebody who has that.
+Especially police, because that gives people an advantage over the police when they've got a gun, and they can match the police.
+That's why they put all these bans on assault rifles across the country because the police, in a lot of instances – when it comes to an assault rifle – they're going to be out-gunned by somebody who has that.

-So, if you've got a case where you got convicted and you have a question as to whether or not you can own, use or possess a weapon, you should speak to your attorney about it and look into it.
+So, if you've got a case where you got convicted, and you have a question as to whether or not you can own, use, or possess a weapon, you should speak to your attorney about it and look into it.
 The Department of Justice will have answers as well.
 They're kind of up on all the gun laws and the rules because you don't want to get caught having a gun or ammunition when you're not allowed to because it's just going to lead to a criminal conviction and potentially jail time.
 So, just don't even put yourself in that position.
 If you have questions on Proposition 63 in Los Angeles, you're going to need to speak to your attorney about it.

 About the Author